Variationally consistent Hamiltonian model reduction: Numerical Examples

-Results reproducing the motion of the flexible plate are shown in Figure~\ref{fig:Bracket-T02-NoMC-Errors} for the ROMs without centering and in Figure~\ref{fig:Bracket-T02-Errors} for the centered ROMs.
+Results reproducing the motion of the flexible bracket are shown in Figure~\ref{fig:Bracket-T02-NoMC-Errors} for the ROMs without centering and in Figure~\ref{fig:Bracket-T02-Errors} for the centered ROMs.
 Notice that the accuracy of each ROM is remarkably insensitive to this choice, with both sets of ROMs displaying similar performance across every choice of basis.
-Conversely, it is easy to see the effect that centering has on Hamiltonian preservation: while both the centered and uncentered ROMs preserve the Hamiltonian to the same order, only the centered ROM preserves this quantity at the value prescribed by the FOM.
-Additionally, it can be seen from the results in both Figures that only the ROMs built with the Ordinary POD basis are capable of exhibiting convergence down to order $10^{-11}$, while other bases are not expressive enough to lower the relative error beyond about $10^{-3}$.
+It can also be seen that both the centered and uncentered ROMs preserve the Hamiltonian to the same order, although only the centered ROMs preserve this quantity at the value prescribed by the FOM (not visible because the difference in values is plotted).
+Additionally, the results in both Figures show that only the ROMs built with the Ordinary POD basis are capable of exhibiting convergence down to order $10^{-11}$, while other bases are not expressive enough to lower the relative error beyond about $10^{-3}$.
+The Lagrangian L-ROM in particular is quite stable but not highly performant.
 Moreover, as in the plate example the variationally inconsistent H-ROM exhibits large errors at every basis size, while the consistent H-ROM developed here exhibits smooth convergence as expected by the projection errors in Figure~\ref{fig:Bracket-POD-Energy}.

 Finally, several ROM solutions are plotted in in Figure \ref{fig:bracket_zdisp}.
 Subfigures (b)--(d) show the $z$--displacement of the flexible bracket problem at the final time $t =2 \times 10^{-2}$ s, along with the FOM $z$--displacement solution in Subfigure (a) and the absolute errors between the ROM and FOM $z$--displacement solutions in Subfigures (e)--(g).
 The $z$--displacements in Figure \ref{fig:bracket_zdisp} are scaled by a factor of 10 for visualization purposes, and all ROMs visualized included centering.
 The reader can observe some spurious oscillations in the intrusive G-ROM solution (Figure \ref{fig:bracket_zdisp}(b)) with respect to the FOM solution (Figure \ref{fig:bracket_zdisp}(a)).
 The situation is worse for the inconsistent H-ROM solution (Figure \ref{fig:bracket_zdisp}(c)), which has completely diverged from the FOM solution.
 In contrast, the consistent H-ROM solution (Figure \ref{fig:bracket_zdisp}(d)) matches the FOM solution remarkably well.
 These conclusions are supported by the absolute error plots shown in Figure \ref{fig:bracket_zdisp_errs}.